 You can see we have created two distinct Hello objects; the string representation of greet is Hello@3cb075 and the string representation of snuffle is Hello@e99ce5.
 Each of the variables greet and snuffle is pointing at its own Hello object.
 Note that you will likely get different strings of hex digits from the ones seen here.
+Recall that a similar state of affairs inhered in Python;

 The method go() represents a behavior of a Hello object.
 These objects have one behavior, they can go().
 You can also see here that objects have identity.
 They "are".
 The two instances, snuffle and greet we created of the Hello class are different from one another.
 So far, we know that objects have identity and behavior.